GrammaTech/sel/doc/tree-sitter-ast.md

 ---
 <!-- pandoc -s tree-sitter-ast.md --variable fontsize=12pt --defaults defaults.yaml --self-contained -o tree-sitter-ast.html -->

-SEL provides abstract syntax trees (ASTs) which can be used for source code transformation and (light) static analysis.
+SEL provides abstract syntax trees (ASTs) which can be used for programmatic source code transformation and (light) static analysis.
 The ASTs contain all original source information so they are technically concrete syntax trees (CSTs) not ASTs although we will refer to them as ASTs throughout.
-Rather than abstracting the information in the ASTs, SEL provides generic functions which enable the generic treatment of CSTs.
+Rather than abstracting the away concrete information in the ASTs (as is typically done to ease static analysis), SEL provides generic functions which enable the generic treatment of full CSTs.

-SEL's ASTs are built up as an applicative, immutable, functional tree data structure.[^functional-trees] This structure provides cheap -- O(1) in time and space -- copy and undo of trees, tree modification in O(ln(n)) , and emerging support for static analysis via incrementally calculated attribute grammars.
+SEL's ASTs are constructed using an applicative, immutable, functional tree data structure.[^functional-trees] This structure provides cheap -- O(1) in time and space -- tree copy, tree modification in O(ln(n)), keeps historical trees for cheap undo of modifications, and provides emerging support for static analysis via incrementally calculated attribute grammars.

 This document details SEL's use of tree-sitter to build its AST representation.